ryan258/travel-optimizer/README.md

    - Enter your destinations (comma-separated)
    - Describe your travel preferences
    - Set your budget
+   - Enter the number of days for your trip
    - Click "Generate Itinerary"

 4. The application will generate and display your personalized travel itinerary.